Skip to Content

 Best Places to Visit in Spain with a Baby

-Spain isn’t just a continental Spain and includes various islands.
+Spain doesn’t include just continental Spain, there are various islands to consider as well.
 The main islands popular to visit are Tenerife, Fuerteventura, Gran Canaria, Lanzarote, La Palma, Mallorca, Menorca, Ibiza, La Gomera, and El Hierro.

 The most family friend islands are for sure Tenerife and Mallorca.

-Tenerife has warm and beautiful temperatures all year round, but it offers a great variety of activities ranging from waterparks, beaches to jungle parks.
+Tenerife has warm and beautiful temperatures all year round, but it offers a great variety of activities ranging from waterparks and beaches to jungle parks.

-Mallorca attracts with blue watered beaches and resorts adjusted to little kids needs.
+Mallorca attracts tourists with blue-watered beaches and resorts adjusted to little kids’ needs.

 Malaga with a Baby or Toddler